banner

 Medications used to relieve pain are commonly referred to as analgesic medications.
 Topical analgesics (creams that you apply directly to the skin over the area that hurts), like Myoflex®, can provide fast and effective pain relief.

 Myoflex® can be massaged in wherever and whenever you have pain.
 It’s odour-free so no one knows you’re using it, plus it absorbs quickly without sticking to or staining clothes.
-It’s available in four different formulas so you can get the type of relief that works best for you.
+It’s available in three different formulas so you can get the type of relief that works best for you.

 Short Term Pain Relief